-Dodler et al., (2017) described quarter- and cow-level risk factors for CNS IMI in 3 Swiss herds. hey identified herd differences in species prevalence and risk factors for S. chromogenes S. haemolyticus IMI including season (months) of the year.
-They also reported co-infection with other CNS species as S. haemolyticus S. .
-They recognized .Dodler et al., (2017) suggested possible mechanisms for associations coinfection includ synergism in bacteria metabolism, and poor environmental hygiene conditions.
-Antagonism between species colonizing the teat apex and steak canal may also influence SaM IMI risk (Mahmmod et al., 2018).
+Dolder et al. (2017) described quarter- and cow-level risk factors for CNS IMI in 3 Swiss herds.
+While the sample size was too small to identify herd-level risk factors (such as housing and pasture use), they identified herd differences in species prevalence and risk factors for S. chromogenes, S. haemolyticus, and S. xylosus IMI including season (months) of the year.
+They also found coinfection with other CNS species was a significant predictor of IMI caused by S. haemolyticus or S. xylosus.
+They reported: “What was defined as coinfection might happen to be a sample positive for 2 different species due to teat apex or teat canal colonization” (Dolder et al., 2017, page 5661).
+Their study included quarters with up to 3 different Staphylococcus species per milk sample, and the milk isolates associated with coinfections could have originated from various combinations of sources, including IMI, the teat canal and teat apex, as well as extramammary environmental sources.
+Dolder et al. (2017) suggested possible mechanisms for the significant associations between 2 species observed as coinfections, including bacterial effects (combination of virulence factors and synergism in bacteria metabolism), and herd effects (poor environmental hygiene conditions).
+Antagonism between species colonizing the teat apex and streak canal may also influence SaM IMI risk (Mahmmod et al., 2018).
+It is long recognized that bacteria isolated from milk samples collected by traditional aseptic methods are not necessarily causing an IMI (Griffin et al., 1977).
+An important caveat is that field studies from the 1960s and 1970s frequently focused on major mastitis pathogens and ignored IMI diagnostic criteria for minor pathogens (Bramley, 1975).
+In more recent work, Traversari et al. (2019) set out to discriminate between IMI and teat canal colonization by collecting both milk and teat canal swab samples from 4 Swiss herds.
+They reported some species [S. equorum, S. xylosus, S. sciuri (now Mammaliicoccus sciuri), S. vitulinus (now Mammaliicoccus vitulinus), and S. succinus] were more likely to be isolated from teat canals compared to milk samples.
+For other species, including those frequently associated with IMI (e.g., S. chromogenes, S. haemolyticus), there was no difference in the probability of isolating from teat swabs or milk samples (Traversari et al., 2019).
+These findings support further research into bacterial factors and NASM interactions within the teat skin microbiome (De Buck et al., 2021).

-Study limitations and opportunities for future research.
+Study limitations and opportunities for future research

 In 2021, there were 147 organic dairy farms in Vermont selling milk, with an average herd size of 87 cows making 6,627 kg milk/cow/year (USDA, 2022a).
 Herds in the current study were slightly smaller, averaging 69.5 cows per farm, but with higher-producing cows (7,999 kg milk/cow/year, estimated from DHIA records available for 8 of the 10 herds).
 For comparison, the average dairy cow in the U.S. produced an average of 10,885 kg of milk in 2021, and the average herd size was 316 cows (USDA, 2022b).
 As for any observational study using a non-probability sample, the potential exists for selection bias to influence the observed results.
-Enrolled herds were a convenience subsample who participated in a previous study, and could possibly systematically differ in some way when compared to the general population of organic dairies in Vermont, the US or globally.
+The herds enrolled in this study were a convenience subsample from participants in a previous study, and may systematically differ in certain ways from the broader population of organic dairies in Vermont, the US, or globally.
 Additionally, as non-probability sampling limits the external validity of a study, we caution against making inferences from the findings beyond the study population.
-Despite these limitations, we believe these data contribute to the general understanding of NASM epidemiology and impacts on milk quality.
+Despite these limitations, we believe these data contribute to the general understanding of NASM epidemiology and impact on milk quality.